endless-sky/endless-sky-wiki/CreatingOutfits.md

   * "Engines"
   * "Hand to Hand"
   * "Special"
-* `"flare sprite"`: for thrusters, the image that is drawn at each of the engine [hardpoints](https://github.com/endless-sky/endless-sky/wiki/CreatingShips) when the thruster is firing.
+* `flare sprite`: for thrusters, the image that is drawn at each of the engine [hardpoints](https://github.com/endless-sky/endless-sky/wiki/CreatingShips) when the thruster is firing.
-* `"flare sound"`: for thrusters, the sound that is played when the thruster is firing.
+* `flare sound`: for thrusters, the sound that is played when the thruster is firing.
-* `"afterburner effect"`: the [effect](https://github.com/endless-sky/endless-sky/wiki/CreatingEffects) that is created for every frame that the afterburner is firing.
+* `afterburner effect`: the [effect](https://github.com/endless-sky/endless-sky/wiki/CreatingEffects) that is created for every frame that the afterburner is firing.
 Afterburner effects can last for multiple frames, leaving a trail behind the ship.
-* `"thumbnail"`: the thumbnail image to use for the outfit in the outfitter.
+* `thumbnail`: the thumbnail image to use for the outfit in the outfitter.
 Outfit thumbnails should be no larger than 360x360 for the @2x sprite and 180x180 for the normal-resolution sprite.
-* `"description"`: a paragraph of text to show in the outfitter.
+* `description`: a paragraph of text to show in the outfitter.
 To define multiple paragraphs, you can add more than one "description" line.

 The other attributes include: